dskvr/Pyrosphere/readme.md

 ## Pyromote
 - Edit socket URI to match your own in ./lib/js/pyro/pyro.config ... see examples
+- Edit index.html and change host to match your own (if you have a good way to configure this, let me know!)

 ## Pyronode
 - Install dependencies